salloumz/python-auto-register/README.md

 3. Click "Create Webhook".
 4. Enter a name for the webhook and click "Copy Webhook URL".
 5. Paste the webhook URL into the `discordWebhookURL` option in the `config.py` file.

+Star me on GitHub!
+--
+If you like this project and found it useful, please consider giving it a star on GitHub and sharing it with your friends!